 How Is Macular Degeneration Diagnosed?

 Our optometrist will first perform a dilated eye exam.
 Other tests may be performed as indicated by the exam.
-Other additional tests that may be performed such as autofluorescence photos, fundoscopy, ophthalmoscopy, fundus photography, an eye chart test, fluorescein angiography, and optical coherence tomography (OCT).
+Other additional tests that may be performed such as autofluorescence photos, fundoscopy, ophthalmoscopy, fundus photography, fluorescein angiography, and optical coherence tomography (OCT).

 What Treatment Options Are Available for Macular Degeneration?

 There is no cure for macular degeneration.
-However, the progression can be halted.
-Vitamin supplements will give your body the means to stop the condition from developing.
-Injections can stop the growth of new blood vessels.
-A laser can also be used to eliminate new blood vessels.
+However, treatments are aimed at slowing or halting progression.
+Vitamin supplements may help protect the eye from progressing to more advance forms of the disease.
+In the case of wet AMD, injections may be indicated to stop the growth of new blood vessels and prevent further leakage in the retina.
 Our eye doctor will assess your condition to determine the combination of treatments that is best for you.

 Contact Our Optometrist in Boynton Beach, FL Today